xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 ignore optimization and  concentrate  on  getting  out  code that works.

 Speaking of which: ours DOESN'T!
-The code is _WRONG_!
+The code is _wrong_!
 As things are working  now, the subtraction process subtracts D1 (which has the FIRST argument in it) from D0 (which has the second).
 That's the wrong way, so we end up with the wrong  sign  for the result.